Kingdom of Bulgaria: Stamboliyski's cabinet

-The 1923 Bulgarian coup d'etat, Tsankov and Lyapchev's cabinets
+1923 Bulgarian coup d'etat, Tsankov and Lyapchev's cabinets

 In March 1923 Stamboliyski signed an agreement with Yugoslavia recognizing the new border and agreeing to suppress IMRO.
 This triggered a nationalist reaction, and on 9 June there was a coup organized by the armed forces under General Ivan Valkov's Military Union with support from the Tsar and other right-wing elements of the Tsardom after the AP controlled 87% of Parliament in the elections that year.
 The Bulgarian government could only muster a handful of troops to resist and even worse was a peasant mob with no guns rallied by Stamboliyski.
 Despite this, the streets of Sofia erupted in chaos and the hapless prime minister was lynched in addition to attacks on unarmed peasants.

 The whole affair seriously tar brushed Bulgaria's international image.
 A right-wing government under Aleksandar Tsankov took power, backed by the Tsar, the army, and the VMRO.

 The September Uprising began in 1923, after the 9 June coup d'état, when Alexander Stamboliyski was planning to capture Pazardzhik with his sympathizers to restore his power, which was quickly disrupted by the Bulgarian Army.
 He was then captured and relocated to Slavovitsa, his birthplace, where he was tortured and killed by IMRO agents.
 Tsankov's government arrested over 2000 alleged communists in which uprisings began.
 Vasil Kolarov and Georgi Dimitrov, who were the main leaders of the uprisings, chose Montana as the centre.
 Many uprisings began in the Northwestern parts of Bulgaria, which were quickly overpowered by the army.

 The Communist leader Georgi Dimitrov fled to the Soviet Union.
 There was savage repression in 1925 following the second of two failed attempts on the Tsar's life in the bomb attack on Sofia Cathedral (the first attempt took place in the mountain pass of Arabakonak).
 But in 1926, Boris persuaded Tsankov to resign in favour of a more moderate government under Andrey Lyapchev.
 An amnesty was proclaimed, although the Communists remained banned.